tokenly/api-docs/sources/bvam-provider/includes/_errors.md

 422        | Unprocessable Entity  | The data was valid, but violated one or more validation rules 429        | Too Many Requests     | Too Many Requests 500        | Internal Server Error | We had a problem with our server.
 Try again later.
-503        | Service Unavailable   | We're temporarially offline for maintanance.
+503        | Service Unavailable   | We're temporarially offline for maintenance.
 Please try again later.